Statistical Decision Theory with Counterfactual Loss: Identification under Strong Ignorability

-where $\Pi$ is a class of decision rules to be considered.
+where $\Pi$ is a class of policies to be considered.
 Moreover, if the constant term is zero, then we can exactly identify the counterfactual risk.
-This happens when the second term in the additive counterfactual loss (Definition~\ref{def:additive} is zero, i.e., $\varpi(\by, \bx)=0$ for all $\by \in \cY^K$ and $\bx \in \cX$).
-Lastly, by placing assumptions on $\varpi$, we can control the magnitude of $\Eb{C(X)}$, which leads to partial identification results.
+This happens, for example, when the intercept function in the additive counterfactual loss (Definition~\ref{def:additive}) is zero, i.e., $\varpi(\by, \bx)=0$ for all $\by \in \cY^\cD$ and $\bx \in \cX$.
+Lastly, by placing assumptions on $\varpi$, we can control the magnitude of $\E_{P_{\bX}}[C_{P_{Y(\cD) \mid \bX}}(\bX)]$, which leads to partial identification results.

 A natural question arises as to whether or not the above identification results can be obtained under a different form of counterfactual loss function.
-The next theorem shows that the additivity of the loss function given in Definition~\ref{def:additive} is a necessary and sufficient condition for the identification of the difference in counterfactual risk.
-In other words, all counterfactual risks that are identifiable up to an additive constant must have an additive loss. \begin{theorem}[Additivity as Necessary and Sufficient Condition for Identification] The difference in counterfactual risk between any pair of decision-making systems can be identified under Assumptions~\ref{ass:iid}--\ref{ass:ignorability} if and only if the corresponding loss takes the additive form given in Definition~\ref{def:additive}. \end{theorem} The proof is given in Appendix~\ref{app:standard_constant}.
+The next theorem shows that the additivity of the loss function given in Definition~\ref{def:additive} is a necessary and sufficient condition for the identification of difference in counterfactual risk.
+In other words, every counterfactual risk that is identifiable up to an additive constant must have an additive loss. \begin{theorem}[Additivity as Necessary and Sufficient Condition for Identification] Fix a counterfactual loss $\ell$.
+Under Assumptions~\ref{ass:consistency}--\ref{ass:bounded_loss}, the risk difference, $R_P(\pi; \ell) - R_P(\rho; \ell)$, is identifiable in the sense of Definition~\ref{def:identifiability} for every pair of policies $\pi, \rho: \cX \to \Delta(\cD)$ if and only if the loss $\ell$ admits the additive representation given in Definition~\ref{def:additive}. \end{theorem} The proof is given in Appendix~\ref{app:add_necessary_sufficient} and it shows that it suffices to prove Theorem~\ref{thm:add_necessary_sufficient} for all pairs of \emph{deterministic policies} $\pi_d := d \in \cD$.

-Finally, as a corollary of this identification result, we show that the exact identification of the counterfactual risk is possible {\it if and only if} the interaction term $\varpi$ is zero in the additive counterfactual loss (Definition~\ref{def:additive}). \begin{corollary}[Necessary and Sufficient Condition for Exact Identification] The counterfactual risk given in Definition~\ref{def:risk} can be exactly identified under Assumptions~\ref{ass:iid}--\ref{ass:ignorability} if and only if the corresponding loss takes the following form,
+Finally, as a corollary of this identification result, we show that the exact identification of the counterfactual risk is possible {\it if and only if} there exists an equivalent counterfactual loss that sets the intercept function $\varpi$ to zero (Definition~\ref{def:additive}). \begin{corollary}[Necessary and Sufficient Condition for Exact Identification] The counterfactual risk given in Definition~\ref{def:risk} is identifiable under Assumptions~\ref{ass:consistency}--\ref{ass:bounded_loss} for every policy $\pi:\cX \to \Delta(\cD)$ if and only if the loss admits the following form,